 In choosing topics for your child, remember to take his or her interests into account.
 If your child is not enjoying reading yet, it is better not to go for the letters and sounds workbooks.
 Only once your child is excited about a topic is it a good idea to try to learn more about it.
 If you are not sure if your child is interested in a given topic, take out the workbook on that topic and start the first page.
 If your child is pointing enthusiastically and shouting with recognition, continue using it.
 If your child seems bored or angry, put the workbook away and save it for when your toddler is a little older.

 Workbooks usually have an age recommendation on them, but you can be fairly flexible with these recommendations.
-While it would never be a good idea to give a workbook for a 10 year old to a four year old, your two year old may do very well with a workbook labeled for children over the age of three.
+While it would never be a good idea to give a workbook for a ten-year-old to a four-year-old, your two-year-old may do very well with a workbook labeled for children over the age of three.
 Use your judgment in choosing toddler workbooks; you know how much patience and attention span your child has.
 What you may not know is that your child's academic skills are more developed than you think.
 Don't be afraid to start teaching your toddler the alphabet.
 Not only will your child have fun singing the alphabet and recognizing letters in his or her favorite books, but your child will also have a head start when beginning kindergarten.

 Joy of Learning

 It is never too young to start developing academic skills.
 Do remember though that your child will learn much more if he or she is having fun than if doing toddler workbooks is something akin to pulling teeth.
 If your child enjoys workbook pages as a fun activity, provide plenty of paper and crayon learning opportunities.
-If, however, your child can't seem to sit still for workbooks, try to teach important concepts through songs, games like Simon Says (Simon Says touch the closest thing to you that is red/the closest thing to you that is a circle) or physical games (count hops or leaps instead of counting blocks).
-Having fun learning is the best way to learn, whether it includes workbooks or not.
+If, however, your child can't seem to sit still for workbooks, try to teach important concepts through songs, toys and games.
+Having fun is the best way to learn whether it includes workbooks or not.